 Wisteria Root Removal

 You may be thrilled at how fast your new wisteria grows, throwing up a vigorous vine and developing a powerful wisteria root system.
 However, if one day you decide to remove the vine, you will be less thrilled.

 Wisteria root removal can be a big headache.
 You can perform this manually, mechanically, or with chemicals.
 However, you will probably have to invest quite a lot of time before you are certain the wisteria root system is completely eliminated.

-When the wisteria you want to remove climbs up walls or trees, you’ll do best to cut the trunks.
+When the wisteria you want to remove climbs up walls or trees, you’ll do your best to cut the trunks.
 After that, apply herbicide to the cut surfaces.
 If you want to remove a thicket of wisteria, try applying a foliar herbicide.
 Other methods applied to a group of wisteria will disturb the soil too much.